tutsplus/visbug-quick-start/README.md

 In these two courses you'll get started quickly with VisBug, learning how to put each of its simple but powerful tools to work.
 You’ll also learn how to modify the color scheme of a premade template from Envato Elements, replaced its images and text content, all using VisBug and a tiny bit of DevTools, without leaving the browser.

 **Available on [Envato Tuts+](https://tutsplus.com/courses) from January, 2019**

+## Envato Tuts+ Course: Customize a Template With VisBug

+The folder visbug-quick-start/custombackgrounds/ in the repository holds two image assets used within the course.